• Skip to primary navigation

 • Drinks

-Tamarind, also known as tamarindo in Latin America, is a pod commonly used in many Singaporean and South East Asian dishes such as mee siam and Assam fish.
-It has a tart and tangy taste & is also widely used in Indian food, which has many naturally vegan dishes: tamarind is a great ingredient for vegan and vegetarian food, as tamarind brings that savoury element that plant-based dishes sometimes lack.
+Tamarind, also known as tamarindo in Latin America and Assam Jawa in South East Asia, is a pod commonly used in many Singaporean and South East Asian dishes such as mee siam and Assam fish.

 This collection of plant-based vegan tamarind recipes includes international recipes from Sri Lanka, Thailand and Mexico.